This website is best viewed on desktop!

 speaking + trend briefings

-When teams don’t share context, strategy fractures.
+When teams don’t share context, strategy fractures quietly.

+Teams respond to the same signal in different ways.
+Messaging shifts.
+Budgets shift.
+Tools shift.
+Individually, each move makes sense.
+Collectively, momentum splinters.
 Most teams aren’t reacting to different trends.
 They’re reacting to different interpretations of the same one.

-When teams don’t share context, strategy fractures.
+When teams don’t share context, strategy fractures quietly.

+Teams respond to the same signal in different ways.
+Messaging shifts.
+Budgets shift.
+Tools shift.
+Individually, each move makes sense.
+Collectively, momentum splinters.
 Most teams aren’t reacting to different trends.
 They’re reacting to different interpretations of the same one.

 The Problem